Why should you play the Final Fantasy games? We have the answers.

 Final Fantasy V

-Why you should play this FF: The improved job system
+Why you should play this FF game: The improved job system

 Although I feel the job system reached its pinnacle in Final Fantasy Tactics, for mainline releases, it was at its best in Final Fantasy V. Taking what worked in Final Fantasy III, the class switching, and advancing upon that idea, made it even better in Final Fantasy V. Now you could switch between jobs without penalty, and could carry over certain mastered unique skills from one job to another, creating an even more customizable hero.
 Final Fantasy V also added a range of new jobs and unique series spells, such as double magic and mimic.
 The cherry on top was the addition of a better story, which while not being as good as Final Fantasy IV’s, was miles ahead of the simplistic quest of Final Fantasy III.